zfih/stk-code-mai/MAI/plan.md

 * Plan out report exactly and figure out exactly what is there and what is missing
 * Overall report writing

+## Thursday 19/12
+* Code freeze, only report
+* Finish report, only minor issues left

 ### Report things to be done
-* Experiements needs finishing and touchup - see todos in code
 * The last 3 sections and references missing
 * Abstract missing
 * Graphs for reward and loss for the experiments

-## Thursday 19/12
-* Code freeze, only report
-* Finish report, only minor issues left
+* Epsilon greedy and the settings for training

 ## Friday 20/12
 * Final report stuff.